tuvalutorture/SIMAS/README.md

 #### - fun
 * define a function.
 * OPERAND 1: The name of the function
 * OPERAND 2: The amount of arguments accepted by the function.
+* Arguments will appear as $[arg number], starting from 1.

 #### - call
 * call a function